Richard Bowring: Master of Selwyn College, Cambridge

 Bowring was Master of Selwyn College, Cambridge, from 2000 until 2012.
-During his time in office, he oversaw a major expansion of the college, including the construction of Ann's Court and several neo-revivalist Victorian stone and brick buildings, which were designed by the controversial neo-classical architect Demetri Porphyrios.
+During his time in office, he oversaw a major expansion of the college, including the construction of Ann's Court and several neo-revivalist Victorian stone and brick buildings, which were designed by the neo-classical architect Demetri Porphyrios.

 During his tenure, the college became more oriented towards excellence in politics, history, and international studies.